Noura El Ouajdi MSM

 Through this collaboration, we are working towards the development of a modular and flexibly extensible security platform and the development and integration of SOC services automation in order to contribute to:

 Commissioned by the province of South Holland, the Rotterdam-The Hague Metropolitan Area and the municipality of The Hague, the Automated Security consortium started defining the implementation programme in the South Holland region in October this year.
 Through the acceleration of research and knowledge development in the field of automated security, work is being done on a cyber security policy that will place South Holland at the international forefront.

-In the first phase, the consortium will focus on the development of a multi-year implementation programme to develop a targeted and effective cyber security approach within a cyber security ecosystem of public and private organisations.
-The cyber security ecosystem is crucial for safeguarding the reliability and confidentiality of data and the continuity of ICT networks and systems of cross-sectoral application areas, such as bridges and locks in the province of South Holland.
-The programme will be implemented from Q2 2020 onward.
-The consortium will be expanded with cyber security companies and knowledge and educational institutions on the basis of the approach developed.
+In the first phase, the consortium focuses on the development of a multi-annual implementation programme to create a targeted and effective cybersecurity approach within a cybersecurity ecosystem of public and private organisations.
+The cybersecurity ecosystem is crucial for safeguarding the reliability and confidentiality of data and the continuity of the ICT networks and systems of cross-sectoral application areas, such as bridges and locks in the Province of South Holland.

 With the support of the Ministry of Economic Affairs and Climate Policy (EZK), the Automated Security Operations (ASOP) consortium was launched in July 2020.
 The start of the consortium builds on an exploratory phase carried out with financial contributions from the Province of South Holland, the municipality of The Hague and the MRDH.
 Over the next three years and in a public-private partnership between Dutch cybersecurity companies, public organisations and TNO, the consortium aims to develop an automated security platform which will enable organisations to detect and respond to automated cyberattacks more quickly.